jtauber/ryland/README.md

 ## Current Features

-- Jinja2 templates and a basic markdown filter
+- Jinja2 templates with a basic markdown filter and a function to pull data directly from JSON files
 - copying static files and directory trees (for stylesheets, scripts, fonts, images)
 - cache-busting with hashes